LACMIP/emu/docs/_documentation/cataloging.md

    5 | Enter any information next to *Alt #* on the ID tag into the *Inst.
 Code* and *Inst.
 Number* fields in EMu.
    6 | Check that the *Collection* field matches what's on paper ID tag.
 The default value is "ST", so you only need to change it if "TX" is circled.
 TX (taxonomic) specimens should also have a blue "Moved to Taxonomic Coll." tag in addition to the standard white ID tag.
 Add lot numbers to these tags are you are cataloging.

-{% include figure image_path="/assets/images/cataloging_txtag.png" alt="image of example TX tag" caption="All specimens destined for the taxonomic collection should be accompanied by a blue "TX tag".
+{% include figure image_path="/assets/images/cataloging_txtag.png" alt="image of example TX tag" caption="All specimens destined for the taxonomic collection should be accompanied by a blue TX tag.
 Add the lot numbers to these tags when you catalog them." %}

    7 | *Project* depends on the specimens you are cataloging, e.g. "WIS".
 This value may be pre-printed on the ID tag.
    8 | For *Original Nature*, select "body fossil" unless something else is stated on the ID tag.